gitdatgitdat/DAT-Password-Strength-Checker/README.md

 ## How to Use

 1. Open PowerShell
-2. Run the script
+2. Navigate to the script location cd path\to\script
-'''cd path\to\script
+4. Run the script
-.\PasswordStrengthChecker.ps1'''
+    .\PasswordStrengthChecker.ps1
-4. Enter a password when prompted.
+6. Enter a password when prompted.
-5. View the individual check results and overall strength score.
+7. View the individual check results and overall strength score.
-6. Type exit when you’re done.
+8. Type exit when you’re done.

 ##Example Output